decretist/Dissertation/Chapter4/chapter4.md

-The deformance algorithm used to generate the paratexts described in the previous section on the definition of the first- and second-recension *dicta* was implemented in the form of a 201-line Python program.[^python] The program reads the MGH e-text of the Friedberg edition and parses it to extract the *dicta*.
+The deformance algorithm used to generate the paratexts described in the previous section on the definition of the first- and second-recension *dicta* was implemented in the form of a 201-line Python program.[^22] The program reads the MGH e-text of the Friedberg edition and parses it to extract the *dicta*.

 Most readers will have at least a passing familiarity with the